 The following is an example of an

-indexes: - kind: Cat ancestor: no properties: - name: name - name: age direction: desc - kind: Cat properties: - name: name direction: asc - name: whiskers direction: desc # This pound sign is the syntax for a comment. - kind: Store ancestor: yes properties: - name: business direction: asc - name: owner direction: asc
+indexes: - kind: Cat ancestor: no properties: - name: name - name: age direction: desc - kind: Cat properties: - name: name direction: asc - name: whiskers direction: desc - kind: Store ancestor: yes properties: - name: business direction: asc - name: owner direction: asc

 The syntax of

-The index items can have the following elements:
+An index element can have the following elements:

 A list of properties to include as columns of the index, in the order to be sorted: properties used in equality filters first, followed by the property used in inequality filters, then the sort orders and their directions.